-Tokyo, Japan is 12 hours ahead of Montevideo, Uruguay.
+Tokyo, Japan is 12 hours behind Montevideo, Uruguay.
 When it is 9:00 AM in Montevideo, it is 9:00 PM in Tokyo.
 The two cities have no standard business hours overlap (9 AM - 5 PM), so meetings will require early morning or late evening for one party.

 There is no standard business hours overlap between Montevideo and Tokyo.
 Consider early morning or late evening calls, or use WorldClock.lol's meeting planner to find the least disruptive time.